 If it is burning inside you to make that move and you want to change your lifestyle, live, and work in a regional town, do it.
 Zoe believes there's a better chance you will adapt better and find job opportunities if you take the plunge.
 You can commute from Ballarat or other Australian regions in the short term, especially as many workplaces don't require professionals to come to the office every day anymore.
 It's not always ideal, and it can be a little bit challenging.
 "But when you are living there, you're sending out those vibes, and you're already getting that feel for the place.
 Drive around and look at things and start to look at the options and the housing and those sorts of lifestyle things to make it more three three-dimensional for you", says Zoe.

-So if it does mean you still have to commute for six or 12 months, but it really is the right move for you, then don't be afraid to do it.
+So if it does mean you still have to commute for six or 12 months, but it is the right move for you, then don't be afraid to do it.

 According to Zoe, there is work in both the public and private sectors: "there are businesses there looking for CFOs, company secretaries, directors of commercial operations, art gallery directors and facilities manager, heads of procurement, heads of engineering and manufacturing, board positions, senior finance roles, big HR business partners, all these pivotal types of roles," states Zoe.

 The move should not just be for professional reasons but also personal reasons, because it is all-encompassing when you work in the region.
-Leaders have to be aware of extra accountability that comes from leading in a small town, where you know everyone, and everyone knows each other.
+Leaders have to be aware of the extra accountability that comes from leading in a small town, where you know everyone, and everyone knows each other.

 "There are limitations, challenges, and a lack of resources in the regions, but also there are great opportunities.
 You'll be utilizing your mind, creativity, engaging with others, and getting others involved in the thought process.
 So don't be afraid to use all of those different things, and be prepared to be a lot more accountable and creative in the way that you go about," says Zoe about leaders who succeed in small regional towns.

-Zoe tells us it’s a mix of both candidates with links to the region and candidates with no link but have the necessary skills and experience.
+Zoe tells us it's a mix of candidates with links to the region and candidates with no connection but the necessary skills and experience.
 It depends on the organization and the job advertised: "there is that excitement to bring people from other places and bring in that fresh thinking, fresh ideas, but balancing those with local people.
-So it is knowing what the strategy is, the objective, and then finding people who can really tick the boxes and want to go on that journey."
+So it is knowing what the strategy is, the objective, and then finding people who can tick the boxes and want to go on that journey."

 Applying for a job in a regional town requires you to think outside the box and move away from the expected protocols of the city recruitment and selection process.

 For example, it is a good idea to address the lifestyle change in the application process.
-It's ok for you to address why you are looking for a job in the regions if you are not living there.
+It's ok for you to manage why you are looking for a job in the regions if you are not living there.
 And it is also recommended that you research the region and not just the organization you are applying for: the more ingrained and connected you are in various levels, the more likely you are to succeed.
 In the regions, it's not just about the job.
 It's about other things that that role and that move will do for you and your life.
-The more you can demonstrate that in the application and recruitment process, the more it demonstrates to the potential employer you’re committed to succeeding and adopting the new lifestyle that comes with the move.
+The more you can demonstrate that in the application and recruitment process, the more it demonstrates to the potential employer you're committed to succeeding and adopting the new lifestyle that comes with the move.